m5lk3n/agility/README.md

 The Deployment Frequency is the amount of deployments (to production) per time period.

 As per the [State of DevOps 2019](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) report, high performing teams deploy 4 times a day.
 For 2020, in [Data-Driven Benchmarks for High Performing Engineering Teams](https://www.youtube.com/watch?v=iUFpRFvlT2U), CircleCI observed a mean value of 8 deployments per day.
+This value is used as the main indicator in dashboard gauges below.

 By providing an actual implementation to determine and to visualize deployment rates, this project called "agility" contributes to measure and to control a DevOps transformation in an organization.